eprei/42_override/level09/Ressources/walkthrough.md

 ## Finding the address of `secret_backdoor`

-After coping the binary to `/tmp/level09` to avoid any permission issues, we load it into `gdb` and set a breakpoint at `main`.
+After copying the binary to `/tmp/level09` to avoid any permission issues, we load it into `gdb` and set a breakpoint at `main`.
 From there, we can use `info function secret_backdoor` to find its address.

 ```shell